isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Cranberry Hibiscus.md

 	<h4>Environmental needs:</h4>
 		<img title="Cranberry hibiscus growing in a vertical planting system.
 Photo by Jacqueline Chua" src="/images/Hardscapes/ContainerGardening_JacChua%20(5).jpg">
 	<p>This plant does best in full sun gardens with a minimum of <a href="/page-index/horticulture-techniques/gauging-light/">6 hours of sunlight</a>.
 It can also grow in gardens with more than 4 hours of direct sunlight or at least 6 hours of indirect sunlight, but its growth will be slower, and it may not flush as deep a red.</p>
-	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 15cm deep, or in true ground.
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 15cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
 	<br>
 </section>

 <section>
   <h4>Sowing seeds:</h4>
 		<p><a href="/page-index/horticulture-techniques/propagating-by-seed/">Sow seeds</a> individually in a seedling tray filled with potting mix or seedling mix.
 Lightly mist the soil until damp, once a day.
 Seeds should sprout within 2 weeks.</p>
-		<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 		<p>The seedlings will be vulnerable to high heat and heavy rain and are best kept in a sheltered propagation area or a shaded space with around 4 hours of partial or direct sunlight.</p>
 		<p>Seeds can be sown directly into pots or the ground around 15-30cm apart.
 Lightly water the soil until damp, once a day.
 Seeds should sprout within 10 days.</p>
 	<br>